pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 > Tip: The "ON CONFLICT REPLACE" clause must be placed directly after "NOT NULL".

-This will make it possible to create new records using the `Draft` type afforded to primary keyed tables without needing to specify an `id`:
+This allows you to insert a row with a NULL value for the primary key and SQLite will compute the primary key from the default value specified.
+This kind of pattern is commonly used with the `Draft` type generated for primary keyed tables:

 ```swift
 try database.write { db in